Skip to main content

 Step 1: Prepare the Environment

-For easier file transfers between nodes, we also recommend setting up SSH key-based passwordless access from backend-1 to all other nodes, since certificates and other configuration files are generated on backend-1.
+For easier file transfers between nodes, we also recommend setting up SSH key-based password-less access from backend-1 to all other nodes, since certificates and other configuration files are generated on backend-1.
 We also recommend using the same directory names on each node when copying files between machines.

 1. Download the installation zip archive from the Keyfactor download portal.